krshrimali/context-pilot-vscode/README.md

 # ContextPilot VSCode Plugin

-Check out the server code: https://github.com/krshrimali/context-pilot-rs
+Check out the server code: https://github.com/krshrimali/context-pilot-rs.
+Make sure to build the binary and have it in your PATH before you run this extension.

-This README is a TODO right now.
+The plugin will be shipped to the marketplace, very soon.